BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 ### EngineInstrumentation
 The EngineInstrumentation class allows you to get the following counters:
-* GPU frame time: Time (in nanoseconds) spent by the GPU to render a single frame.
+* *GPU frame time*: Time (in nanoseconds) spent by the GPU to render a single frame.
 Must be turned on with `instrumentation.captureGPUFrameTime = true`.
-* Shader compilation time: Time (in milliseconds) spend by the CPU to compile all shaders.
+* *Shader compilation time*: Time (in milliseconds) spend by the CPU to compile all shaders.
 Must be turned on with `instrumentation.captureShaderCompilationTime = true`.

 Here is an example of how to use engine instrumentation: https://www.babylonjs-playground.com/#HH8T00

 Please note that each counter is accessible using multiple entry points:
-* gpuFrameTimeCounter: Gets the perf counter used for GPU frame time
+* *gpuFrameTimeCounter*: Gets the perf counter used for GPU frame time
-* currentGPUFrameTime: Gets the current GPU frame time (in nanoseconds)
+* *currentGPUFrameTime*: Gets the current GPU frame time (in nanoseconds)
-* averageGPUFrameTime: Gets the average GPU frame time (in nanoseconds)
+* *averageGPUFrameTime*: Gets the average GPU frame time (in nanoseconds)
-* shaderCompilationTimeCounter: Gets the perf counter used for shader compilation time
+* *shaderCompilationTimeCounter*: Gets the perf counter used for shader compilation time
-* currentShaderCompilationTime: Gets the current shader compilation time (in milliseconds)
+* *currentShaderCompilationTime*: Gets the current shader compilation time (in milliseconds)
-* averageShaderCompilationTime: Gets the average shader compilation time (in milliseconds)
+* *averageShaderCompilationTime*: Gets the average shader compilation time (in milliseconds)
-* totalShaderCompilationTime: Gets the total shader compilation time (in milliseconds)
+* *totalShaderCompilationTime*: Gets the total shader compilation time (in milliseconds)
-* compiledShadersCount: Gets the number of compiled shaders
+* *compiledShadersCount*: Gets the number of compiled shaders

 # Further Reading